TheIoTLearningInitiative/Ostro/documentation/SwUpd.md

 > The [SoftWare UPDater](https://clearlinux.org/features/software-update) — swupd — from [Clear Linux](https://clearlinux.org/) provides a new way of adding functionality to and updating a Linux-based OS.
 [Meta layer for swupd software-update](http://git.yoctoproject.org/cgit/cgit.cgi/meta-swupd/tree/docs/Guide.md)

+- [About software update](https://clearlinux.org/documentation/swupdate_about_sw_update.html)
+- [How to run the updater](https://clearlinux.org/documentation/swupdate_how_to_run_the_updater.html)

 - ostro-image-noswupd (when building without swupd, the recommended mode for local image building)
 - ostro-image-swupd   (when building with swupd, the recommended mode for deployment)

-## Software update

-- [About software update](https://clearlinux.org/documentation/swupdate_about_sw_update.html)
-- [How to run the updater](https://clearlinux.org/documentation/swupdate_how_to_run_the_updater.html)

-## Bundles
+# Bundles

 - [Bundles overview](https://clearlinux.org/documentation/bundles_overview.html)

+##

 ```sh
 root@edison:~# ls /usr/share/clear/bundles